Perth Stadium: Cricket

 Cricket matches, such as One Day Internationals (ODI) and Twenty20s, are held at the stadium in the months of October–February.
 Since late 2017, the Australia national cricket team play most of their Perth-based Tests, One Day and Twenty20 matches at the venue.
 The stadium is also the home ground of Big Bash League side Perth Scorchers, who relocated from the WACA Ground in 2018.
 The first major event at the stadium was an ODI match between Australia and England on 28 January 2018, which England won by 12 runs.

 Perth Stadium became the 19th venue in Australia to host a One Day International cricket game.
 The Western Australian Cricket Association later confirmed that the stadium would host its first ever Test match, which began between Australia and India on 14 December 2018.

 Perth Stadium became the fourth venue in Australia to host a men's Day/night cricket Test match, when Australia took on New Zealand between 12 and 16 December 2019.

 During the 2022 Men's T20 World Cup, Perth Stadium hosted five out of the 45 matches that were played around the country in October 2022.

-In October 2024, it was announced that Perth Stadium will host the first test of the 2025-2026 Men's Ashes, this will be the first time the Perth Stadium will host an Ashes Test.
+In October 2024, it was announced that Perth Stadium will host the first test of the 2025–2026 Men's Ashes; this was the first time Perth Stadium hosted an Ashes Test.

 The most runs scored here in Test format is by Marnus Labuschagne (524 runs), followed by Travis Head (391 runs) and Steve Smith (371 runs).
 The most wickets taken here is by Nathan Lyon (29 wickets), Mitchell Starc (26 wickets) and Josh Hazlewood (16 wickets).

 The most runs scored here in ODI format is by Marcus Stoinis (109 runs), followed by Joe Root (62 runs) and Jason Roy (49 runs).
 The most wickets taken here is by Tom Curran (5 wickets) and Andrew Tye (5 wickets).

+The stadium's cricket crowd record of 55,018 spectators was set during the 2025–26 Big Bash League Final between the Sydney Sixers and Perth Scorchers on 25 January 2026.